Final report for FNC18-1110

 - Communicate project results using a case study approach and Powerpoint presentation, so that others involved in farm tourism can provide helpful feedback on tool-kit and curriculum mapping

 Educational program outlined for Baetje Farms to conduct on farm cheese classes.
-Utilization of milk produced at both Baetje Farms and at Mark Kasten’s Twin Valley Dairy.
-Alison Penalver, whose skills and qualifications include:
+Utilization of milk produced at both Baetje Farms and at Mark Kasten's Twin Valley Dairy.
+Alison Penalver worked alongside Veronica Baetje.
+We developed a toolkit in the form of educational materials to be used for others that may be interested in hosting on-farm cheese educational sessions.
+Alison Penalver's skills and qualifications include:

 2007/2009 - BTEC First diploma- Laboratory and quality control - ENILV